slatron/code-examples/README.md

 Created this as a quick way to display and execute javascript code examples.
 Also as a way to make a quick framework-less "app" demo.

-You can view the app by cloning this repo and opening `index.html` in a browser
+You can view the app by cloning this repo and opening `index.html` in a browser.

+Most examples need to be run from a local server.
+I use [serve](https://github.com/vercel/serve#readme)

 Some examples that call external files require a local server to run